Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 By Glenn Erickson

 The outrageous central concern of The Horrible Dr. Hichcock has never been considered appropriate material for any film openly advertised and exhibited to the public, horror or otherwise.
-That a film about the frustrated passions of a necrophiliac could even be released in 1962 is a censorial mystery in its own right--or, perhaps a clear testament to the way horror films were officially ignored on every cultural level back then.
+That a film about the frustrated passions of a necrophiliac could even be released in 1962 is a censorial mystery in its own right -- or, perhaps a clear testament to the way horror films were officially ignored on every cultural level back then.
 1 Did censors perhaps not know what was going on?
 Did they bother to even watch the film?

 Of all Italian horror from the classic era, 1957-66, Horrible has perhaps the wildest reputation.
 For all the purported freedom of the screen, horror films unwilling to base their themes in conventionally conservative fantasies today have as hard a time as ever reaching a mass audience.
-Films with conceptually challenging ideas, such as The Stranglers of Bombay or Peeping Tom, can still be difficult to discuss outside of cult horror circles, even forty years after their release.
+Films with conceptually challenging ideas, such as The Stranglers of Bombay and Peeping Tom can still be difficult to discuss outside of cult horror circles, even forty years after their release.

-Also retaining its power to disturb, the unconventionally aberrant Horrible is well worth examining, from its peculiar place in the ranks of Italo Horror, to its bizarre, macabre, yet completely reasonable take on sexual relationships.
+Also retaining its power to disturb, the unconventionally aberrant Horrible is well worth examining, from its peculiar place in the ranks of Italo Horror to its bizarre, macabre, yet completely reasonable take on sexual relationships.

 Synopsis:

 London, 1885.
-Dr. Bernard Hichcock is leading a double life.
+Dr. Bernard Hichcock (stern-visaged British actor Robert Flemyng) is leading a double life.
 At the clinic, his new anesthetic makes him a surgical miracle man.
-At home, he indulges nightly in secret macabre love games with his devoted wife Margaretha.
-In a room draped in funereal black, Hichcock uses his serum to narcotize her into a deathlike state that arouses his passion to delirious levels of intensity.
+At home, he indulges nightly in secret macabre love games with his devoted wife Margaretha (Teresa Fitzgerald, aka Maria Teresa Vianello).
+In a room draped in funereal black, Hichcock uses his serum to narcotize Margaretha into a deathlike state that arouses his passion to delirious levels of intensity.
 One overzealous night, he injects her with a lethal overdose.
 She convulses and dies before his horrified eyes....
-Twelve years later the Doctor returns from Italy with his new wife Cynthia.
-Soon she is plagued with nocturnal hauntings: mysterious footsteps, creaking door handles, a skull under her pillow.
+Twelve years later the doctor returns from Italy with his new wife Cynthia (Barbara Steele).
+Cynthia is soon plagued by nocturnal hauntings: mysterious footsteps, creaking door handles, a skull under her pillow.
 The housekeeper Marta is hostile, rooms are forbidden, and her husband's aloofness conceal from Cynthia the fact that Hichcock has returned to his old habits....

-The central focus of Horrible is the spectacle of the insane Bernard Hichcock (stern-visaged British actor Robert Flemyng) wrestling with, and then embracing, his own demons.
-He's a perverse hero, one who dares to overstep, undeterred from unspeakable goals.
+The central focus of Horrible is the spectacle of the insane Bernard Hichcock wrestling with, and then embracing his own demons.
+He's a perverse hero undeterred from unspeakable goals.
 These he pursues with unrepentant delight, largely uncriticized by any moralizing imposed by the filmmakers: this is in no way the sort of "responsible" film that proffers sordid content while pretending to condemn it.
 What is also atypical is that the actual "corpse-molesting" is represented partly from Hichcock's point of view, with the audience identification techniques commonly associated with Alfred Hitchcock.
-Unlike the fleeting glimpses of necrophiliac tableau presented in Edgar G. Ulmer's The Black Cat or Roger Corman's The Tomb of Ligeia, here the viewer is allowed an identification with the hero's perverted behavior, an obsession treated as if it were the pinnacle of erotic stimulation.
+Unlike the fleeting glimpses of necrophiliac tableaux presented in Edgar G. Ulmer's The Black Cat or Roger Corman's The Tomb of Ligeia, here the viewer is allowed an identification with the hero's perverted behavior, an obsession treated as if it were the pinnacle of erotic stimulation.
 Roman Vlad's swooning violin score signals the onset of Hichcock's unnatural cravings, and shafts of hallucinatory scarlet light erupt whenever he comes close to consummating his "unnatural lust."

 • Producers Luigi Carpentieri & Ermanno Donati = Louis Mann